MOVEMENT REHABILITATION THERAPY

 An initial consultation of approximately 1 hour is advised to allow assessment of musculoskeletal health, movement, posture, and emotional well-being, and to understand and discuss how to help your dog with an appropriate treatment plan.
 (Follow-on appointments, if necessary, are approximately 40 minutes)

-Therapeutic Exercise and Enrichment Therapy is intended to compliment veterinary treatment, physiotherapy, and clinical behavioural support
+Movement Rehabilitation and Enrichment Therapy is intended to compliment veterinary treatment, clinical physiotherapy, and clinical behavioural support.

 When